-It’s the one question every golfer asks themselves but very few get the chance to find out what they would actually score around Augusta National home of The Masters.
+It’s the one question every golfer asks themselves but very few get the chance to find out what they would actually score around Augusta National, home of The Masters.

 There are only a very few difficult ways to get to play the course, one of which is through the attending media ballot, which takes place on the Friday and gives a lucky selection (you’ve got about a one in seven chance) the opportunity to play at a randomly allocated time on the Monday, the day after the tournament finishes.

 I was fortunate enough to be drawn out in 2012, my first and only Masters - the year Bubba Watson won his first Green Jacket.
 I had no clubs with me, and neither Augusta National nor the neighbouring Augusta Country Club offer a rental service.

 Cue a frantic and aimless drive early on the Monday morning trying to find a golf shop.
-Having eventually found one, I was forced to buy a near-full set of clubs on credit card – not an insignificant outgoing – before getting some of my money back on their return.
+Having eventually found one, I was forced to buy a near-full set of clubs on a credit card – not an insignificant outgoing – before getting some of my money back on their return.

 So I arrived for my tee time with 11 questionable clubs.
 This isn't an excuse, but it was certainly a factor.
-The grips were worn and I didn't have a hybrid, which would have been more than useful hitting into the par fives.
+The grips were worn and I didn't have a hybrid, which would have been more than useful hitting into the par-fives.
 The drive down Magnolia Lane was truly a spine-tingling experience that set the pulse racing from which is barely recovered six hours later.

 The weather was hot and humid, the pins were in their Sunday positions and the greens were running firm and fast.
 My local caddie, Ed, put my nerves somewhat at ease on the range but by the time I arrived on the first tee they were borderline uncontrollable.

 Which is why I get annoyed when decent golfers say to me, "I could break 80 around Augusta".
 You probably could, but given the chance to play there you almost certainly won't, because you cannot appreciate the nerves you will feel on all the iconic holes (basically every hole) and they will inevitably get the better of you.